 Alarms & Excursions is probably best known for its provocations.
 Each year we create one or two new productions that showcase the breadth of talent in our group, and those that we work with.
-We pick a new theme and spend about six to nine months developing the new work.
+We pick a new theme and spend about six to nine months developing the work.
 This involves extensive research, from which we create the broad scope of the piece.
-Then each member of the team works their magic until we reunite to fine tune it.
-Provocations are exactly that - we challenge prescriptive old ways of working, turn things on their head, shoot down some sacred cows - apologies for the mixed metaphor, but then we do also like to have some fun.
-Sometimes we tackle serious issues too, if we feel strongly about them.
-Chiefly, we want to challenge each other to stretch the boundaries of our practice.
+Then each member of the team works their magic until we reunite to fine-tune it.
+Provocations are exactly that - we challenge proscriptive old ways of working, turning the world on its head, shooting down some sacred cows - apologies for the mixed metaphors, but then we also like to have some fun!
+Sometimes we tackle serious issues too.
+Chiefly, we want to challenge each other to stretch the boundaries of our individual and collective practice.

 Put That Light Out!

-In a change from the more formal and patriotic music and poetry that we associate with remembrance events, and in association with the Friends of the Crystal Palace Subway, Alarms & Excursions entertained an audience of over 200 with poems, stories, dance, songs and jollification from the Home Front of the Second World War; families waiting at home, children being evacuated, servicemen and women on leave, the red tape, the privations and the tribulations of life during the blitz.
-All this took place in Crystal Palace’s only surviving, public air raid shelter.
+In a change from the more formal and patriotic music and poetry that we associate with remembrance events, we were commissioned by the Friends of the Crystal Palace Subway, to entertain an audience of over 200 with poems, stories, dance, songs and jollification from the Home Front of the Second World War; families waiting at home, children being evacuated, servicemen and women on leave, the red tape, the privations and the tribulations of life during the blitz.
+All this took place in Crystal Palace’s only surviving public air raid shelter - the first arts event in the Subway for nearly 40 years.
 Two hours of amazing entertainment, from the first warning siren to the sound of the “All Clear”.

-For the duration of the raid, the audience was entertained by poets, musicians and storytellers - supporting Irène and Isabel were Graham Campbell; Jazzman John Clarke; Anna Drysdale; Racheal Joseph; John Musgrave; Robin Pilcher; Steve Tasane, Louise Yates and Rosemary Yung.
+For the duration of the raid, the audience was entertained by poets, musicians and storytellers - supporting Robin, Irène and Isabel were Graham Campbell; Jazzman John Clarke; Anna Drysdale; Racheal Joseph; John Musgrave; Steve Tasane, Louise Yates and Rosemary Yung.

 All in all, a unique experience in a unique space, with a serious message.
 The performance ended with a minute’s silence and the sounding of the Last Post.